FreshRSS/FreshRSS/docs/en/contributing.md

 * Your storage system (SQLite, MySQL, MariaDB, PostgreSQL)
 * If possible, the related logs (PHP logs and FreshRSS logs under `data/users/your_user/log.txt`)

+For a more detailed guide on reporting bugs, please refer to [the appropriate page](developers/06_Reporting_Bugs).

 ## Fix a bug

 Would you like to fix a bug?
 For optimum coordination between collaborators, you should follow these indications: